drdtr/udacity-data-analyst-project-1-weather-trends/README.md

 # Explore Weather Trends

-Introductory project 1 of Udacity Data Analyst Nanodegree for exploring weather trends on the basis of annual average temperatures.
+Introductory project 1 of Udacity nanodegree program [Data Analyst](https://www.udacity.com/course/data-analyst-nanodegree--nd002).
+The project deals with exploring weather trends on the basis of annual average temperatures.
 The global temperatures as well as local temperatures for a number of cities were provided in a relational database.

 ## Solution steps
 - Query data with SQL
 - Calculate moving averages in Excel
 - Create a line chart in Excel
 - Write up solution steps and analysis results

+## Files
+- `analyze_city_weather.sql`: Queries used in the project
+- `analyze_city_weather.xlsx`: Data set and charts as Excel file
+- `Weather trends project.docx`: Project results as Word file
+- `Weather trends project.pdf`: Project results as pdf file

 ## Copyright notice